dilips113/Phonepe-Insights/README.md

-Excellent — since your PhonePe Transaction Insights project includes SQL, Python notebooks, and a Streamlit dashboard, a well-structured README.md will make your GitHub repository look professional and recruiter-ready.

-Here’s a complete, polished README template tailored specifically to your project (based on your actual files: app1.py, phonepe_analysis.ipynb, pysql.ipynb, and your MySQL workflow).

-You can simply copy this as your README.md file in GitHub root folder.

 📊 PhonePe Transaction Insights Dashboard
 🚀 Domain: Finance / Digital Payments
 💡 Tech Stack: Python | SQL | Streamlit | Plotly | Pandas | MySQL | GeoJSON